mherrmann/osxtrash/README.rst

 osxtrash
 ========

 A Python library for moving files to the trash on OS X, including support for OS X's "Put Back" functionality for restoring files.
+Currently, only Python 3 is supported (I'd be happy to accept a Pull Request adding Python 2 support!).

 Usage
 =====